NewTec-GmbH/gitWorkInstructions/doc/versioning/submod_versioning.md

 The used version of a component is typically marked by a tag.
 A tag is hardwired to a commit, which then reliably represents the desired state of this version.
-GIT unfortunately only supports branches and no tags within the .gitmodules file.
+Git unfortunately only supports branches and no tags within the .gitmodules file.
 This method therefore uses branches as an alternative to the tag in versioning.
-GIT then follows ("tracks") this branch, which means that the submodule commit of the branch HEAD will get used.
+Git then follows ("tracks") this branch, which means that the submodule commit of the branch HEAD will get used.
 This leads to an obvious problem compared to tags usage.
 Pushes to a branch change its HEAD and as such leave the originally versioned commit.
 This problem can be mitigated as follows.

-* GIT repository hosting environments like Github or BitBucket support rights management for branches.
+* Git repository hosting environments like Github or BitBucket support rights management for branches.
 It is possible to prohibit the modification of certain branches or restrict them to privileged users.
   A branch behaves then logically in the same way as a tag.
 It always